The method below will allow you to share access to a Google Analytics (GA) account safely and securely.

-Google Analytics is linked to your Google Account, so if the password falls into the wrong hands you lost more than just your analytics access.
-Your email (if you use GMail), documents (if you use Google Drive) and even internal business systems (if you use GSuite) could all be compromised.
+Google Analytics is linked to your Google account, so if the password falls into the wrong hands you could lose more than just your analytics access.
+Email (if you use GMail), documents (if you use Google Drive) and even your internal business systems (if you use GSuite) could all be compromised.

 Step 1: Open up your Google Analytics dashboard